After Placement of Dental Implants

 Post Dental Implant Instructions

 - An endosteal or submersible implant has been placed in your mouth.
 Depending on the type of implant that your surgeon used, it may or may not be visible in your mouth.
-Dr. Nigalye has carefully selected the appropriate type of implant based on the amount of bone that was available to place your implant.
+Dr. Nigalye and Dr. Bryan have carefully selected the appropriate type of implant based on the amount of bone that was available to place your implant.
 The implant will require a period of two to four months to heal depending upon your body’s healing properties and the type of implant.

 - If a sedative medicine has been given, you cannot drive a car for the remainder of the day.

-- One week after the surgery your sutures will be removed and checked by Dr. Nigalye.
+- One week after the surgery your sutures will be removed and checked by Drs.
+Nigalye or Bryan.

-- Dr. Nigalye will inform you if you are able to wear your current partial denture or flipper.
+- Drs.
+Nigalye or Bryan will inform you if you are able to wear your current partial denture or flipper.
 Ideally, no pressure should be placed on the implant or the tissue covering the implant.
 A special appliance may need to be worn temporarily during the initial healing phase.

 - Every consideration must be given to keep the surgical site clean and free of food particles.